Resources – Playing

 The most thorough tool out there for CD-ROM image management for Windows is DAEMON Tools.
 Multiple versions exist depending on how intense you want to get; DAEMON Tools Lite is free and has most basic functionality (ignore the price tag on the website), but watch out for adware that it might ask you to install during setup.
 Pricier Pro and Ultra versions are probably unnecessary unless you’re managing hundreds of disc image files or an enterprise user.
 Alcohol 120% is also recommended for Windows but must be purchased.

 Mac OS X’s built-in Disk Utility program can handle disc image creation and usage.
 Follow the help within the program for assistance.
 You can also purchase a Mac version of DAEMON Tools if you want greater control and management.

 For Linux distros, refer to Ubuntu Community Help Wiki’s IsoImage page, which contains subsections for creating, running, and managing disc images.
 These pages are obviously geared towards Ubuntu, the programs and terminal commands they reference may work with other distros too.

 (I honestly don’t know enough about Linux to recommend a disc image program for any distros.
 Please help if you know anything!)

-Floppy disks are far less finicky.
-Their contents can usually be directly copied through your normal file browser, so you will rarely see image files of them less frequently.
+Windows floppy disks can usually be directly copied through your normal file browser, so you will see image files of them less frequently.
 However, floppy disk images more common for other platforms that use different file system like Macintosh, Apple II, or Amiga.
 If you are attempting to read a non-PC-formatted floppy disk on Windows, try using Gemulator Explorer.
 Gemulator Explorer also allows you to create image files of disks, but for more serious preservation, defer to Archive Team’s very detailed instructions on creating archival copies, recovering data, and understanding copy protection.
 I recommend using RawRead/RawWrite.